Explore the Levels of Change Management

 When there isn't enough communication about why change is needed and important, it becomes much harder to carry out change initiatives successfully.

 To avoid confusion and misalignment, communication must be transparent, clear and consistent.
+It should also be sent from the right people at the right times.
 Every healthcare organization has its own cultural nuances, and considering these when communicating will help the entire organization better understand and accept the changes.

 Lack of knowledge

 According to research, change success increases by 24% when employees own implementation planning.
 Without sufficient knowledge, employees are unable to participate fully in applying the changes.
-In our Prosci ADKAR® Model, the “Knowledge” stage (referenced below) involves giving individuals the information they need to understand the change and educating them about the reasons behind it, the desired outcomes, and how their roles and responsibilities may be affected.
+In the Prosci ADKAR® Model, the Knowledge element (referenced below) involves giving individuals the information they need to understand the change and educating them about the reasons behind it, the desired outcomes, and how their roles and responsibilities may be affected.

 5 Strategies for Change Management in Healthcare IT